undeadwanderer/undead-userscripts/README.md

 ### Configuration:
 - Versions of Derpibooru scripts stated to use Mark Taiwan's Derpibooru Unified Userscript UI Utility (Derpi4U) are configured by navigating to Derpibooru's user settings (/settings/edit) then to the "Userscript" tab, and saved by pressing the "save my settings" button.
 Refer to the [library's documentation](https://github.com/undeadwanderer/Derpibooru-Unified-Userscript-Ui/blob/master/README.md) for more information.
-- Non-Derpi4U legacy versions are configured by editing the variables in the code, I didn't add update urls at the moment so they shouldn't be overwritten automatically by a sudden script update (you'll still have to back the variables up though). [upd.: Looks like ViolentMonkey might fill in an update url when installing a script from the webpage so you might want to turn autoupdate of such a script off in case you need to edit the vars.]
+- Non-Derpi4U legacy versions are configured by editing the variables in the code, don't forget to back up your changes before updating the scripts.

 Example config tab:
 ![Example screenshot of the userscripts settings tab](https://github.com/undeadwanderer/undead-userscripts/assets/51511863/5d2b0d27-4772-4eb5-a778-11398236384a)